MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environments.md

 ## Delete environment

 Deletes the specified environment.
-This operation *soft deletes* the environment, which means it's retained for seven days during which time it can be recovered.
+This operation *soft deletes* the environment, which means it's retained for fourteen days during which time it can be recovered.
 For more information, about environment deletion and recovery, go to [Delete and recover environments](tenant-admin-center-environments-delete.md#about-deleting-and-recovering-environments).
-If the specified environment has the status `Creating Failed` or `Removing Failed`, the environment won't be retained for seven days and will be permanently deleted immediately (*hard delete*).
+If the specified environment has the status `Creating Failed` or `Removing Failed`, the environment won't be retained and will be permanently deleted immediately (*hard delete*).

-Warning: A production environment shouldn't be deleted.

 ```
 DELETE /admin/v2.19/applications/{applicationFamily}/environments/{environmentName}